joonas123/nova-simple-cms/readme.md

 ## Description

-This package makes it easy to create pages that are editable in Nova.
+This package adds powerful but simple CMS to your Nova.
+You only need to add blueprint and template with same name and then you can start adding pages.
+Everything else is already handled!

 ## Installation

-You can install the package in to a Laravel app that uses Nova via composer:
 ```
 composer require joonas1234/nova-simple-cms
 ```

-Add package to NovaServiceProvider:
+Then register the tool :
 ```
 // in app/Providers/NovaServiceProvder.php